Last Iterate Convergence in Monotone Mean Field Games: Introduction

 \section{Introduction}

 Mean Field Games (MFGs) provide a simple and powerful framework for approximating the behavior of large populations of interacting agents.
-Originally formulated by \citet{LasryLions07,Huang06}, MFGs model the collective behavior of homogeneous agents in continuous time and state settings using Partial Differential Equations (PDEs) \citep{Cardaliaguet17,Lavigne2023,inoue2023}.
-Subsequently, the formulation of MFGs using Markov Decision Processes \citep{MR511544,MR1270015} has enabled the study of discrete-time and discrete-state models \citep{GOMES2010308}, broadening the applicability of MFGs to Multi-Agent Reinforcement Learning (MARL) \citep{YangLLZZW18}.
-Moreover, it has become possible to capture interactions among heterogeneous agents \citep{DBLP:conf/cdc/GaoC17,DBLP:conf/cdc/CainesH19}.
+Formulated initially by \textcite{LasryLions07,Huang06}, MFGs model the collective behavior of homogeneous agents in continuous time and state settings using partial differential equations \parencite{Cardaliaguet17,Lavigne2023,inoue2023}.
+The formulation of MFGs using Markov decision processes (MDPs) in \textcite{MR511544,MR1270015} has enabled the study of discrete-time and discrete-state models \parencite{GOMES2010308}.

+In this context, a player’s policy $\pi$, i.e., a probability distribution over actions, induces the so-called mean field $\mu$.
+This mean field $\mu$---namely, the distribution of all players’ states---then affects both the state-transition dynamics and the rewards received by every agent.
+This simple formulation has broadened the applicability of MFGs to Multi-Agent Reinforcement Learning (MARL) \parencite{YangLLZZW18,GuoHXZ19,DBLP:journals/mcss/AngiuliFL22,DBLP:conf/aistats/ZamanKBB23,angiuli2024analysismultiscalereinforcementqlearning}.
+Moreover, it has become possible to capture interactions among heterogeneous agents \parencite{DBLP:conf/cdc/GaoC17,DBLP:conf/cdc/CainesH19}.

-The applicability of MFGs to MARL drives research into their computational aspects.
-Under fairly general assumptions, the problem of finding an equilibrium in MFGs is known to be PPAD-complete \citep{DBLP:conf/atal/YardimGH24}.
-Consequently, it would be essential to impose assumptions that allow for the existence of algorithms capable of efficiently computing an equilibrium.
-One of the assumptions is contractivity \citep{XieYWM21,Anahtarci2023,pmlr-v202-yardim23a}.
-However, it is known that many problems are not contractive in practice \citep{cui21a}.
-One of the more realistic assumptions is monotonicity \citep{2022perolat,zhang2023learning,yardim2024exploitingapproximatesymmetryefficient}, which intuitively implies that as more agents converge to a single state, the reward monotonically decreases.
-Under the monotonicity assumption, Online Mirror Descent (OMD) has been proposed and widely adopted \citep{2022perolat,CuiK22,pmlr-v162-lauriere22a,pmlr-v206-fabian23a}.
-OMD, especially when combined with function approximation via deep learning, has enabled the application of MFGs to MARL \citep{yang2021overviewmultiagentreinforcementlearning,Zhang2021,cui2022surveylargepopulationsystemsscalable}.
+The applicability of MFGs to MARL drives research into the theoretical aspects of numerical algorithms for MFGs.
+Under fairly general assumptions, the problem of finding an equilibrium in MFGs is known to be PPAD-complete \parencite{DBLP:conf/atal/YardimGH24}.
+Consequently, it is essential to impose assumptions that allow for the existence of algorithms capable of efficiently computing an equilibrium.
+One such assumption is contractivity \parencite{XieYWM21,Anahtarci2023,pmlr-v202-yardim23a}.
+However, many MFG instances are known to be non-contractive in practice \parencite{cui21a}.
+A more realistic assumption is the Lasry--Lions-type monotonicity employed in \textcite{2022perolat,zhang2023learning,yardim2024exploitingapproximatesymmetryefficient}, which intuitively implies that a player's reward monotonically decreases as more agents converge to a single state.
+Under the monotonicity assumption, Online Mirror Descent (OMD) has been proposed and widely adopted \parencite{2022perolat,CuiK22,pmlr-v162-lauriere22a,pmlr-v206-fabian23a}.
+OMD, especially when combined with function approximation via deep learning, has enabled the application of MFGs to MARL \parencite{yang2021overviewmultiagentreinforcementlearning,Zhang2021,cui2022surveylargepopulationsystemsscalable}.